fbm2718/QREM/README.md

 * "qiskit >= 0.28.0",

 ## Optional dependencies
-Dependecies for working with different backends than qiskit
+Dependecies for working with different backends than qiskit:
 * "pyquil >= 3.0.0",
 * "amazon-braket-sdk >= 1.9.5"